ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 [ID Repository API](ID-Repository-API)

 ## 7. PRIVACY AND SECURITY[**[↑]**](#table-of-contents)
 Multiple aspects of Security like Confidentiality, Privacy, and Integrity of data are key in ensuring an Individual's identity is not compromised.
-This section illuminates on the Security design principles MOSIP follows.
-Please refer [**wiki**](Privacy-and-Security) for more details.[WIP]

-Please refer [**wiki**](Security-Tools) to know more about the tools used for security testing.
+This section illuminates on the [privacy and security](Privacy-and-Security) design principles MOSIP follows.
+Please also take a look at [Security Tools](Security-Tools) to know more about the tools used for security testing.

 ## 8. TEST RIG[**[↑]**](#table-of-contents)
 Test Rig represents a one click automation to build, deploy and test a software module.
 Successful execution of test rig would ascertain complete setup of the MOSIP platform.